16 Types of Mansions We Can All Aspire to Move Into

 Mid-Century Modern Mansions

-If you’re familiar with the Harvard Five, you’re probably already familiar with the last of the different mansion styles on our list, mid-century modern mansions.
+If you’re familiar with the Harvard Five (an amazing group of architects), you’re probably already familiar with the last of the different mansion styles on our list, mid-century modern mansions.
 This group of architects created beautiful Bauhaus-inspired mansions around the country, characterized by many windows, flat levels, and an open floor plan.

 Types of Mansions for Which We Aspire

 There’s no doubt that mansions are extremely beautiful structures and the stuff of dreams for most of us.
 However, many mansions are open to public tours today, so even if you can’t live in one, you can always visit one and have a little bit of fun trying to identify what types of mansions they are.